 Attending the Maine School of Science and Mathematics or the Maine Ocean School.
 Students from Maine may attend a magnet school free of tuition charges, however the student or the student's parent or guardian must pay the cost of room and board for the school year.

 Attending a public charter school.
 Maine's first public charter schools opened in the 2012-13 school year.
 A student may attend any charter school that serves his or her grade level as long as the school has sufficient space.
 Learn more about charter schools at the Maine Charter School Commission website.

 See Maine Revised Statutes, Title 20-A, Chapter 213 to read the laws governing where students attend school.

-Most of these school choice options are handled at the local level.
-Contact your local school district's central office to find out what school choice options are available.
+Most of these school options are handled at the local level.
+Contact your local school district's central office to find out what school options are available.